Tipsy-12/Stock-Price-Prediction/README.md

+# Stock Price and Volatility Forecasting: Time Series Analysis

-Overview
+## Overview

-This project focuses on forecasting stock prices(Asian Paints,Tata Steel,Apple,etc) and modeling volatility using time series techniques.
-It combines ARIMA for stock price prediction and GARCH for volatility forecasting.
-The workflow includes exploratory data analysis, stationarity testing, model optimization, and walk-forward validation for robust forecasting.
+This project applies advanced time series models to forecast stock prices and estimate market volatility.
+Using historical stock data, the analysis focuses on capturing both price trends and volatility dynamics using a combination of ARIMA and GARCH models.

-Key Highlights
+## Key Highlights

+- 📊 **Exploratory Data Analysis (EDA):**
+  Visualized stock prices and returns to identify trends, seasonality, and volatility clusters.

+- 🔍 **Stationarity Testing:**
+  Applied the **Augmented Dickey-Fuller (ADF)** test to assess and transform the time series into a stationary process suitable for modeling.

+- 📈 **Modeling Techniques:**
+  - **ARIMA (AutoRegressive Integrated Moving Average)** was used for stock price prediction.
+  - **GARCH (Generalized Autoregressive Conditional Heteroskedasticity)** was used for modeling and forecasting volatility.

+- 🔁 **Walk-Forward Validation:**
+  Implemented to evaluate model performance on rolling time windows, ensuring robust and realistic forecasting results.

+## Results

-1. Conducted exploratory data analysis to understand trends and volatility behavior in stock data.
+- Successfully captured key price and volatility dynamics in the data.

-2. Tested for stationarity using the Augmented Dickey-Fuller (ADF) Test.

-3. Built and optimized an ARIMA model for time series forecasting of stock prices.
+- ARIMA provided reasonable short-term forecasts for stock prices.

-4. Applied a GARCH model to capture time-varying volatility and volatility clustering.

-5. Performed walk-forward validation to evaluate model performance over rolling time windows.

-Results

-1. ARIMA effectively captured short-term price dynamics.

-2. GARCH successfully modeled periods of high and low volatility.
+- GARCH effectively modeled volatility clustering and variance shifts.

-3. Walk-forward validation ensured robust and realistic forecasts.
+## Tools & Libraries

+- Python
+- `pandas`, `numpy`, `matplotlib`, `statsmodels`, `arch`

-Conclusion
+## Conclusion

-This project demonstrates a complete pipeline for financial time series forecasting.
-By integrating ARIMA and GARCH models, it addresses both trend forecasting and risk modeling.
-The approach is well-suited for analyzing real-world stock data where volatility and trend co-exist.
+The project demonstrates a complete time series forecasting workflow, integrating ARIMA and GARCH models for price and volatility analysis.
+The approach is suitable for financial time series where capturing both trend and risk is crucial.

+## Future Work

+- Explore multivariate models like VAR or multivariate GARCH.
+- Incorporate exogenous variables (e.g., macroeconomic indicators).
+- Extend to portfolio-level volatility modeling.